kraasch/gochess/README.md

     - [ ] implement timer.
     - [ ] implement piece value display.
     - [ ] implement simple computer player (ie AI enemy).
+    - [ ] option to customize background colors.
+    - [ ] option to customize foreground colors.
   - extras.
     - [ ] allow new pieces, like the duck (moves everywhere, cannot be beat, blocks all attacks, is moved by both players, duck does not move, if move opens a new attack on the enemy player).
     - [ ] allow randomized starting positions.